kanshuYokooSeiwa/universal-parquet-exporter/examples/README.md

 - Ensure `testuser` has proper privileges on `testdb`
 - Grant permissions: `GRANT ALL PRIVILEGES ON testdb.* TO 'testuser'@'localhost';`

+### SQL Server-Specific Issues

+**ODBC Driver Not Found**:
+- Verify driver installation: `odbcinst -q -d` (Linux/macOS) or check ODBC Data Sources (Windows)
+- Ensure driver name matches exactly: `ODBC Driver 18 for SQL Server`
+- Reinstall if necessary (see main README.md)

+**Connection Timeout**:
+- Check SQL Server is running and accessible
+- Verify firewall rules allow connections on port 1433
+- Ensure SQL Server is configured to accept TCP/IP connections
+- Test with `sqlcmd` or other SQL Server client tools

+**SSL/TLS Certificate Errors**:
+- For dev/test: Use `trust_server_certificate="yes"` in config
+- For production: Use valid SSL certificates and set to "no"
+- Error: "The certificate chain was issued by an authority that is not trusted"

+**Authentication Errors**:
+- Verify SQL Server authentication mode (Windows Auth vs SQL Server Auth)
+- Check username and password are correct
+- Ensure user has appropriate database permissions
+- For Windows Auth, use `Trusted_Connection=yes` in connection string

+### General Issues

 **Import Errors**:
 - Run examples from the project root directory
 - Ensure all dependencies are installed: `pip install -r requirements.txt`
+- For SQL Server: `pip install pyodbc`

 ### Getting Help